dib-lab/2017-dibsi-metagenomics/sourmash.md

 ![](_static/SBT.png)

+sourmash search (and gather) compare the query and the database (sequence bloom tree) and report matches based containment.

 One point to make with this is that the search can quickly narrow down which signatures match your query, without losing any matches.
 It's a clever example of how computer scientists can actually make life